If your chickens start acting ill, your mind might start racing with all the things that could be going wrong.

 Treatment of Coccidiosis (Act Fast!)

-Luckily, with the correct treatment, coccidiosis can be cured and your flock will be healthy once again!
+Luckily, you can cure coccidiosis with the correct treatment, and your flock will be healthy once again!

 The most commonly prescribed treatment is Amprolium (an over-the-counter medication), and all you have to do is add it to your chickens’ water.
 And yes, if one is infected, it’s a safe assumption that all your feathered friends need treatment.

-You’ll treat your chickens for about 7 days and while doing so, you’ll need to clean house.
-Literally, clean the entire coop.
-Remove all droppings, and do a thorough deep-clean of the entire coop.
-Coccidia can survive for up to a year in soil and warm, humid, environments.
+You’ll treat your chickens for about seven days, and while doing so, you’ll need to clean the house.
+Clean the entire coop.
+Remove all droppings, and do a thorough deep-clean of the cell as the whole.

-If you’re unsure that you’ve been able to remove all traces of the coccidia protozoa, consider giving your chickens Amprolium on a regular basis for a year (but always ask your vet first).
+If you’re unsure that you’ve been able to remove all traces of the coccidia protozoa, consider giving your chickens Amprolium regularly for a year (but always ask your vet first).

 Prevention is The Key